-If space isn't an issue and you're hunting for a powerful and large laser printer, then the Xerox Versalink B600DN should be a great option.
+If space isn't an issue and you're hunting for a large, powerful laser printer, then the Xerox Versalink B600DN should be a great option.

-On the point of larger print loads, the Xerox Versalink B600DN can fit an entire ream of paper, or 550 pages inside, which gives you plenty of capacity before you need to swap out for a new ream of paper.
+On the point of large print loads, the Xerox Versalink B600DN can fit an entire ream of paper, or 550 pages inside, which gives you plenty of capacity before you need to swap to a new ream of paper.

-There's also a five-inch touchscreen that's used to conveniently control the printer, and also helps to provide some rather modern looks, too.
+There's also a five-inch touchscreen that's used to conveniently control the printer, and gives it a sheen of modernism.

 Best Colour Laser Printer - HP Color LaserJet Pro M255dw

-Its printing speed of 22 pages a minute is speedy enough for most and will be good enough for general home office use, and if you're working remotely too, and a capacity of 250 sheets is also pretty good, plus there's an extra 100 sheets stored with the output tray.
+Its printing speed of 22 pages a minute is quick enough for most and will be good enough for general home office use.
+And, if you're working remotely too, a capacity of 250 sheets is also pretty useful, plus there's an extra 100 sheets stored with the output tray.

 The HP Color LaserJet Pro M255dw also features a convenient setup with just a power button and a small 2.7-inch colour touchscreen round front that takes care of all the useful functions.

-Moreover, this HP device is quite the smart printer as it can also work via Alexa so you can print with your voice if you fancy, or from the HP Smart app for your phone, which should be available on every smartphone from the best flagships through the best mid-range phones or any other type devices.
+This HP printer also works via Alexa so you can print with your voice if you fancy, or from the HP Smart app for your phone, which should be available on every smartphone from the best flagships through the best mid-range phones or any other types of devices.

 Expect to also find a sleek, modern design that will look fantastic in your home office alongside your PC and the point that the HP Color LaserJet Pro M255dw is also a less bulky printer too.